devhuyhq/RNLive/README.md

 ### iOS

-1. Add RCTLFLiveKit.xcodeproj to Libraries

-2. Your project Click
+1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
+2. Go to `node_modules` ➜ `rn-live` ➜ `ios` ➜ select `RCTLFLiveKit.xcodeproj`
+3. Add `libRCTLFLiveKit.a` to `Build Phases -> Link Binary With Libraries`

-3. Go to General -> Embedded Binaries and add LFLiveKit.framework
+4. Go to General -> Embedded Binaries and add LFLiveKit.framework

-4. Linked Frameworks and Libraries add LFLiveKit.framework
+5. Linked Frameworks and Libraries add LFLiveKit.framework
+6. Compile and have fun

 ## Usage